rw82622/full-stack-template/README.md

 Database: Postgresql

-The frontend folder has the react app.
+# The frontend folder has the react app.
-The backend folder is the django project. the choreManager folder is the django app.
+# The backend folder is the django project.
+# The choreManager folder is the django app.